 Special education teachers don't earn nearly enough.
 That may sound hyperbolic, but it's not.
 In addition to teaching and handling the same day-to-day administrative tasks that all teachers handle, special education teachers face additional challenges unique to their situations.
 They must find ways to enrich students' educational experiences outside of the curriculum, deal with mountains of red tape beyond what general education teachers face, and prove that what they are doing matters.

-That lack of understanding suggests that special education is undervalued, which would explain why special education teachers aren't paid more.
-So, how much do special education teachers earn?
-This article answers that question and others, including:
+That lack of understanding suggests that special education is undervalued, which would explain why special education teachers aren't paid more than they currently earn.
+So, how much do special education teachers earn, and do they make more than other teachers?
+This article answers these questions and others, including:

 Special education teachers work with students who have a wide range of disabilities and learning differences.
 Some specialize and work primarily with students with a single condition, such as autism.
 However, most are generalists teaching special education students with a variety of intellectual, emotional, behavioral, or physical conditions that make learning in a mainstream classroom difficult.

-Special education teachers typically spend most of their time with students who have mild to moderate disabilities.
-These students can be taught using a modified version of the general curriculum or taught the general curriculum using adjusted teaching strategies.
-Some teachers in special education classrooms work with students with severe disabilities, however.
+Special education teachers typically spend most of their time with students who have mild to moderate disabilities and can be taught using a modified version of the general curriculum or taught the general curriculum using adjusted teaching strategies.
+Others work with students with severe disabilities.
 These teachers may also teach basic life skills, communication techniques, and appropriate behavior.

 All special education teachers want to help their students reach their full potential.
 If they could, they would spend the majority of their time teaching.
 Unfortunately, special ed teachers only spend about a third of their time working with students.
 The rest of their time is spent:

-According to the Bureau of Labor Statistics, most special education teachers earn about $60,000 per year.
+According to the Bureau of Labor Statistics, most special education teachers earn about $62,000 per year.
 That's plenty to live on in most parts of the US, but it's not stellar given all these teachers do.
-The highest-paid special education teachers work in California—where they can earn upwards of $80,000 per year—and in New York, Oregon, Connecticut, and Alaska, but even when they're making more than the average pay, special education teachers aren't making big bucks.
+The highest-paid special education teachers work in New York—where they can earn close to $87,000 per year on average—and in California, Oregon, Connecticut, and Washington, but even when they're making more than the average pay, special education teachers aren't making big bucks.